RealKareemAnees/API-Security-in-Action/Readme.md

 this chapter talks abour CORS and some cool browser's features

-Here’s the explanation in Markdown format:
+Here's the explanation in Markdown format:

 ## Preflight Request in CORS